anupbhowmik/promt/README.md

   pip install spatialde
   ```

+To utilize the GPU, install [PyTorch](https://pytorch.org/) with CUDA support.

 #### Requirements for paste

+`paste` takes quite a long time to run especially for such a large dataset.

 -

 #### Requirements for stalign

 -

-To utilize the GPU, install [PyTorch](https://pytorch.org/) with CUDA support.

 ## How to reproduce the results